We have just carried out the preliminary adjustments of the development of the image.

 With PhotoLab, you should prefer global corrections made beforehand because their action is more subtle and their application to the whole image respects the atmosphere of the shot.

-The user spontaneously has in mind to reinforce the subject even though they should rather decrease the importance of secondary elements.
+The user spontaneously has in mind to strengthen the presence of the subject even though they should rather decrease the importance of secondary elements.

 It is therefore more qualified to optimize the image to highlight the subject before using the Local Adjustments.